ikvmnet/ikvm/README.md

 ### Run Java Applications with .NET

 1. **Statically:** By compiling a Java application into a .NET assembly using `<MavenReference>`, `<IkvmReference>` or `ikvmc`.
-   - Libary assemblies can be referenced by any .NET application with a compatible target framework.
+   - Libary assemblies can be referenced by any .NET application with a compatible target framework and platform.
-   - Executable assemblies can be launched by wrapping in a .NET executable that calls the `main()` method of the Java application.
+   - Executable assemblies can be launched by wrapping in a .NET executable that calls the `main()` method of the Java application or by specifying the class to locatet the `main()` method in during compilation.
 2. **Dynamically:** By running a Java application using the `ikvm.exe` tool, which can be used as a direct replacement for `java.exe`.
 The Java bytecode is converted on-the-fly to CIL and executed.

 ## What IKVM is Not

 - A converter utility to transform Java source code to C# source code
+- A decompiler utitity to transform compiled Java bytecode to C# source code
 - A tool that runs .NET code in Java - all IKVM conversions are Java > .NET

 ## Support